oceanprotocol/docs/discover/faq.md

 <summary>Does the increasing number of transactions and demand for OCEAN tokens result in a dampening effect due to higher prices?</summary>

 $OCEAN token is designed as a utility token, which becomes deflationary when transaction volume reaches scale and exceeds the value of $OCEAN being emitted via Data Farming.
-Learn more here - https://blog.oceanprotocol.com/ocean-token-model-3e4e7af210f9 ⁣
+Learn more [here](https://blog.oceanprotocol.com/ocean-token-model-3e4e7af210f9). ⁣

 </details>

 <details>

 <summary>Is there a stablecoin backed by OCEAN tokens?</summary>

 No, there is no stablecoin issued that is backed using $OCEAN.

 </details>